 - Still, despite this good news, some disturbing trends are emerging:

 - Victims are now less likely to report an incident to police.22

-- More women are experiencing violence after they leave their abuser.18
+- More women are experiencing violence after leaving their abuser.23

 The United Nations defines violence against women as: